yvs1364/react-redux-challenges/02-React-Basics/03-My-first-app/README.md

 1. When a user types a query, the list of Gifs should display the 10 first results the `giphy-api` returns.
 1. When a user clicks on a gif from the list, it should appear on the main scene on the left.
-1. (Optional) When a user focuses in / out of the input, the frame holding the selected gif should turn blue / white.
+1. (Optional) When a user focuses in / out of the input, find a nice way to twist the UI on the left part (opacity, background-color, border...) to show your user he's in / out of the input!

 #### 3. Guidelines